 Pumpkin Soup

-When I told my husband I was working on a creamy pumpkin soup recipe, his initial reaction was underwhelming.
-He's ok with pumpkin-flavored things like my Pumpkin Dump Cake (ok, he loves that one) and Pumpkin Dessert Bars.
-But he's not so crazy about pumpkin lattes or other pumpkin-inspired products.
+His initial reaction was underwhelming when I told my husband I was working on a creamy pumpkin soup recipe.
+He’s okay with pumpkin-flavored things like my Pumpkin Dump Cake (ok, he loves that one) and Pumpkin Dessert Bars.
+But he’s not so crazy about pumpkin lattes or other pumpkin-inspired products.

 So when I pulled out my old recipe this year and started preparing the soup for the blog, I gave him some to try.
 “You know me, I don’t like Pumpkin Soup, but this soup is excellent.
 Truly, you’ve outdone yourself again, wife.”
 (Yes, he often calls me “wife,” I think it’s cute.)

-EASE - Because we're using canned pumpkins for this recipe instead of sugar pumpkins, a lot of the work is done by opening a can.
-And as a great chef once told me.
+• Because we’re using canned pumpkins for this recipe instead of sugar pumpkins, opening a can does a lot of the work, as a great chef once told me.

-TEXTURE - This soup has such a satisfyingly rich and creamy texture, and the mushrooms and onions both depth of flavor as well as
+• This soup has such a satisfyingly rich and creamy texture, and the mushrooms and onions both have a depth of flavor as well as

-TIME - This soup only takes about 30 minutes from start to finish.
-Faster if you're using this Safe Slice Mandoline Slicer, Julienne + Dicer for Vegetables, I ordered the other.
+• This soup only takes about 30 minutes from start to finish.
+Faster if you’re using this Safe Slice Mandoline Slicer, Julienne + Dicer for Vegetables.
+I ordered the other.
 Game changer.
-This reminds me that I find it easier and less time-consuming to an immersion blender instead of transferring the soup into a food processor.
+This reminds me that I find it easier and less time-consuming to use an immersion blender instead of transferring the soup into a food processor.

 STILL HUNGRY?
 Let’s connect!